watsonpaul80/tipping_monster/README.md

 python core/run_inference_and_select_top1.py --dev
 ```
 Use `--dev` to disable the final S3 upload.
-Executing this command while inside the `core/` directory will raise a `ModuleNotFoundError` unless you set `PYTHONPATH=..`.
+Executing this command inside the `core/` directory fails unless the repository root is on `PYTHONPATH` or you run it as a module:
+`python -m core.run_inference_and_select_top1`.

 This script uploads racecards, fetches odds, runs model inference, dispatches tips to Telegram, and uploads logs to S3.
 You can also run scripts individually for more control.